C-F-K/cambion/README.md

 - day/night cycle
 - The Six Stats, which may influence *some* things randomly but, like, it shouldn't be possible to have good Str but roll a nat 1 while climbing and fall
 - probably adapt the body slot system from Space Station 13
+- may or may not implement a feat system, so that 1 (starting feat) + 2 (flaws) + 6 (one per three levels of a d&amp;d character) times you can become intrinsically better at something

 #### changeling